michaelsergio/nasm-instruction-set/interrupts.md

 (if a keystroke is present, it is removed from the keyboard buffer).

 ### INT 16h / AH = 01h
-check for keystroke in the keyboard buffer.
+Check for keystroke in the keyboard buffer.

 return:
 * ZF = 1 if keystroke is not available.